- Addiction Specialist

 My personal statement:

 During my career I have been fortunate to work in a wide variety of settings and with all kinds of clients.
 It has led me to focus less on one style of therapy and more on the common things that help people get well.
-I have trained in a number of approaches (including Psychodynamic, CBT, EMDR, various sensorimotor) and, as a result of the variety of help clients have needed, have learned how these approaches can be used and combined to help people be well.
+I have trained in a number of approaches (including Psychodynamic, Cognitive Behavioural Therapy (CBT), EMDR, various sensorimotor) and, as a result of the variety of help clients have needed, have learned how these approaches can be used and combined to help people be well.
 My approach is to identify what is getting in the way of people getting on with life as they want to and use my clinical skill and judgement to use the right approach to help them change these things.

 My career as a therapist has coincided with a time of great development in understanding of genetics and neuroscience.
 The leaps forward in these areas have helped us understand more about things that underlay many psychological problems.
 It has meant practices like mindfulness and biofeedback are now understood in terms of the real effects they have on people and when they are useful (and when they aren’t).
 I have been lucky enough to work with pioneering people like Professor Gordon Turnbull and Phil Mollon who have helped me to learn to apply this understanding to people’s problems.
 It is great to work for an organisation that understands how everything from Chi Kung through biofeedback to more traditional psychotherapy can help people overcome their difficulties.